IBM/smart-city-gateway/README.md

 apt-get install -y git-core
 ```

-Next we'll fetch the "packet forwarder" project.
+Next, we'll fetch the "packet forwarder" project.
 This project allows us to compile a binary program that'll allow our Raspberry Pi to listen for incoming LoRa packets, and forward them to a Cloud application.
 First, clone the project
 ```
 git clone https://github.com/Lora-net/packet_forwarder